Lotto24/gradle-release/README.md

 If you want to use the semi-automatic semantic versioning feature, you need to specify which type of release you want to execute.
 You can do this by setting the `releaseType` property to `major`, `minor` or `patch`.
+Have a look at http://semver.org/ to read more about semantic versioning and the meaning of the release types.

 Here is an example:

     -PreleaseType=patch -Pgradle.release.useAutomaticVersion=true

 You will usually combine that with setting versions automatically.
 We have set that in our build script.